 Fiscal federalism is an area of study in public economics that focuses on the allocation of fiscal rights and responsibilities across different levels of government.
 There are many different theories of fiscal federalism, with some suggesting that greater allocation of funds should go to decentralized governments, while others suggest that a strong central government is more important.
-The goal of analyzing fiscal federalism is to improve the efficiency of governing by improving the allocation of funding and expenditures.
+The goal of analyzing this area is to improve the efficiency of governing by improving the allocation of funding and expenditures.

 The traditional theory of fiscal federalism focuses on the economic role of government in the existence of the nation.
 In a free-market based system or a broadly capitalist society, government is generally meant to interfere only as much as is necessary to maintain stability in the system.
 This may include allocating goods, employment levels, and income rates on a broad level, so that all citizens have relatively equal access to the same wages, economic opportunities, and consumer goods.
 Other provisions may include correcting vast market failures through economic stimulus.